syntithenai/pouchUI/README.txt

 TODO

+what can i take from cmfive
+	- menu as application base
+	- integrated login
+	- report wizards

 jquery mobile integration
-couchapp
-authentication
-click to edit
-samples
+couchapp - create a design doc and add files to it .....
+DONE authentication  - todo click to edit - hide pouch-input where pouch-value for same key exists in fieldset?? samples
 	- key types
 	- recursive list rendering

 documentation
 plugin website
 form types - password, dep select